-- Access to academic & community partners for research and outreach.
+- Access to academic and community partners for research and outreach.

 What are the responsibilities of Membership?

-Members are expected to contribute to the education, research and service activities of the Center.
-Some of the activities in which members will be expected to become involved include: serving as a guest lecturer, presenting at seminars, mentoring, collaborative grant writing, conference participation, engagement in networking events, and other efforts that support the activities and goals of the CRCPHP.
-Members will also be required to submit an updated CV to the Center office annually.
+Members are expected to contribute to the education, research, and service activities of the Center.
+Some of the activities in which members will be expected to become involved include presenting at seminars, mentoring, collaborative grant writing, conference participation, engagement in networking events, and other efforts that support the activities and goals of the CRCPHP.
+Members will be asked to submit an updated CV to the Center office annually.

 Definitions of Membership Types

 All membership appointments are initiated at the Center level and require review.
-Appointments are normally expected to last for 3 years and are contingent on engagement in CRCPHP-related activities.
+Appointments are normally expected to last 5 years and are contingent on engagement in CRCPHP-related activities.
 Appointments can be renewed by mutual agreement; the Director’s Committee evaluates renewal status.

-- Courtesy Associate appointments are awarded to individuals who currently hold a faculty or academic professional position in the Mel and Enid Zuckerman College of Public Health, and to those who hold academic appointments in other college/units in The University of Arizona, and have the potential to contribute to the mission of the CRCPHP and MEZCOPH.
+- Full Member includes individuals who currently hold a faculty position in the Mel and Enid Zuckerman College of Public Health, and to those who hold academic appointments in other colleges/units at the University of Arizona and have the potential to contribute to the mission of the CRCPHP and MEZCOPH.
 (This is a courtesy appointment that is not designated on an annual contract).

-- Associate appointments (UA DCC relationship) are awarded to non-UA employed individuals such as unpaid faculty, principal investigators, visiting scholars, dissertation committee special members, and others who are regularly engaged in activities that directly support the CRCPHP teaching and research mission.
+- Associate Member includes individuals including unpaid faculty, principal investigators, visiting scholars, and others who are regularly engaged in activities that directly support the CRCPHP and MEZCOPH.

-- Affiliate Member includes individuals who directly contribute service to the academic or research mission of the CRCPHP and MEZCOPH and work at agencies, institutions, hospitals, or clinics, which have been afforded contractual affiliates status by the Office of the Provost.
+- Affiliate Member includes individuals who directly contribute service to the academic or research mission of the CRCPHP and MEZCOPH and work at agencies, institutions, hospitals, or clinics, which have been afforded contractual affiliate status by the Office of the Provost.

-- Nominations are accepted either from individuals interested in becoming members, or from current members wishing to sponsor a colleague.
+Nominations are accepted either from individuals interested in becoming members, or from current members wishing to sponsor a colleague.
 Please fill out the webform below.

-Membership status is normally good for three years.
-Prior to the end of a membership period, the individual will be contacted regarding their interest in renewal for another three-year period.
+Membership status is normally good for 5 years.
+Prior to the end of a membership period, the individual will be contacted regarding their interest in renewal.
 Approval of renewals is based on specific contributions to the CRCPHP over the previous period and engagement in research & programs that promote health and wellness.
 In addition, membership is reviewed annually and may be discontinued for any of the following reasons: